codeway-0841/Bugged.dev/content/posts/Tree-shaking/Tree-shaking.md

 hi();
 ```
-Here is the point, maybe you thought We just imported the **hi**, but not, We imported all of the **meet.js**, that means We have **bye** in the production, too.
+Here is the point, maybe you thought we just imported the **hi**, but not, We imported all of the **meet.js**, that means we have **bye** in the production, too.
 So the production build has unused code, It's not a good thing.

-In some packages, We do this too, We import the needed parts, but in the production, We have too unused code and We don't have any idea about it.
+In some packages, we do this too, we import the needed parts, but in the production, we have too unused code and we don't have any idea about it.

 ## How? 😬

-Here We can use Tree shaking, but if the package that We're using implemented the Tree shaking feature.
+Here we can use Tree shaking, but if the package that we're using implemented the Tree shaking feature.
 ```js
 import { chunk } from 'lodash-es/array/chunk'
 ```